-The load-level indicators show the percentage of the 2145 uninterruptible power supply (2145 UPS) capacity that the SAN Volume Controller 2145-4F2 is using.
+The load-level indicators show the percentage of the 2145 uninterruptible power supply capacity that the SAN Volume Controller 2145-4F2 is using.

-When all the indicators are lit, the power requirements of the SAN Volume Controller 2145-4F2 have exceeded the capacity of the 2145 UPS.
+When all the indicators are lit, the power requirements of the SAN Volume Controller 2145-4F2 have exceeded the capacity of the 2145 uninterruptible power supply.